romawhite/Carbon_Cost_for_Solar_PV/README.md

 # Unveiling Vegetation Carbon Losses from Global Utility-Scale Solar Photovoltaic Expansion

-This is only for visualizing the results
+This is only for visualizing the key dataset and results in the paper 'Unveiling Vegetation Carbon Losses from Global Utility-Scale Solar Photovoltaic Expansion'.
+Any question please contact Dr. Wan via the email: roma@link.cuhk.edu.hk

 ## step 1